Post

 Role: UX Designer

-• Journey mapping & information architecture
+• Led journey mapping & information architecture

-• Wireframing, prototyping, and design system creation
+• Designed wireframes, prototypes, and a modular design system

 🧩 The Challenge

-Core challenges:
+Core Challenges

-• Legacy UI constrained scalability
+• Legacy UI restricted scalability

 • Steep learning curve for new employees